TechoGit/WolfLoader/README.md

 # How to Download WolfLoader and Install

-If you would like to download WolfLoader for your BakkesMod installion head to the releases tab on Github (Right hand side of your screen) once there you should see a rar file, download it inside you'll find the following content: the plugin itself (.dll) file and the car files inside customcars folder
+If you would like to download WolfLoader for your BakkesMod install head to the releases tab on Github (Right hand side of your screen) once there you should see a rar file, download it inside you'll find the following content: the plugin itself (.dll) file and the car files inside customcars folder

 Open up the .exe file this will automatically attempt to install the plugin to the bakkesmod folder and copy the customcars to rocket league folder in order to work (Make sure your rocket league is closed